COMPUTATIONAL BIOLOGY

 Protein folding and protein structure prediction

-Determining structure and function of proteins is a cornerstone of modern biology and medicine.
-We are developing novel computational methods, built on cutting-edge AI technique and physics-based force field, to accurately model the structure and function of proteins.
-One goal of the study is to reveal the fundamental relationship between sequence, structure, and function of proteins.
+Deciphering the structure and function of proteins is pivotal in modern biology and medicine.
+Our work focuses on pioneering computational methods, integrating advanced AI techniques and physics-based force fields, to precisely model protein structure and function.
+A key objective is uncovering the fundamental interplay between protein sequence, structure, and function.

 AI-based protein design and drug discovery